akabranwyn/avatar-ai/Videos.md

 Now, add in some capability to interact, even a year from now let's call it GPT-5; What are we looking at?

-*Synthesized voice from chatgpt output, static doll*
+*Synthesized voice from chatgpt output, let's say human edited, static doll*

 Is this really appealing as a companion - even just for sex?
 Let's move forward another year - we refine the features, add some incredible advancements in robotics, we get some ... convincing facial movement and upgrade to GPT-6!
 This time with realistic pillow talk AND moaning in 30 different languages.
 Formulaic responses sure, but at least this has a learning capability for training to a much more personalized response set based on previous conversations.
 She remembers you had that project due and wishes she could actually rub your shoulders.